jccastrog/imGLAD/README.md

 ## Building models for target genomes

 Once you have installed imGLAD you can use fitModel.py(./fitModel.py) to create a model of the target genome you want to detect.

+## Estimating the probability of precense for your samples

+To determine